Kaf1018Zhang/Power_Outages_Analysis/README.md

 Singificant level: 0.05

 is performed.
+The observed value is 0.12.
 This gives a P-value of 0.456.
 So I fail to reject the H0 and believe that it is likely that number of people affected by the power outage is NOT MAR depending on the Day of restoration.
 But it does not mean it is not MAR overall, the missingness of it might depend on, for example, Reason category of power outage again because it is also the recording of objective data during the cases.

 <iframe
   src="data/f8.html"